raganwald-deprecated/homoiconic/2010/08/final.md

 *Which implementation should we choose?*

-> I conclude that there are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is make it so complicated that there are no obvious deficiencies.
-The first method is far more difficult. – C.A.R.
-Hoare, [The Emperor’s Old Clothes][clothes], Turing Award lecture, 1980

 Second, consider a project where we are writing a library and some of its functions that depend on Fibonacci.
 Like Java, our language permits other programmers to extend the library and override its functionality.
 We can also declare that a method like Fibonacci cannot be overridden.

 Whatever implementation of Fibonacci we choose, there will almost certainly be some client application that has a different set of needs than we anticipate.
 For example, some clients do not care about memory and would willingly memoize results to trade space for even greater speed.
 However, permitting other programmers to override Fibonacci will also permit them to accidentally break the functionality of the functions that depend on Fibonacci.
 Conversely, prohibiting programmers from overriding Fibonacci bars them from improving its suitability for their applications even if they are careful not to break anything.